wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-import-export-service.md

 You can create and manage import and export jobs in one of two ways:

-- By using the Azure Management Portal.
+- By using the Azure Management Portal(https://manage.windowsazure.cn).
 - By using a REST interface to the service.

-This article provides an overview of the Import/Export service and describes how to use the Management Portal to work with the Import/Export service.
-For information on the REST API, see the [Azure Import/Export Service REST API Reference](https://msdn.microsoft.com/zh-cn/library/dn529096.aspx).
+This article provides an overview of the Import/Export service and describes how to use the [Management Portal](https://manage.windowsazure.cn) to work with the Import/Export service.
+For information on the REST API, see the [Azure Import/Export Service REST API Reference](http://msdn.microsoft.com/zh-cn/library/dn529096.aspx).

 ## Introduction to the Import/Export Service ##